hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/installing_sawtooth.rst

 both to the included example transaction families, *IntKey* and *Xo*, as well as any transaction families you might write yourself.

-Sawtooth validators can be run either from prebuilt `Docker <https://www.docker.com/>`_ containers, or natively using `Ubuntu 16.04 <https://www.ubuntu.com/>`_.
-To get started, choose the platform appropriate to your use case and follow one of the the installation and usage guides below.
+Sawtooth validators can be run from prebuilt
+`Docker <https://www.docker.com/>`_ containers, installed natively using `Ubuntu 16.04 <https://www.ubuntu.com/>`_ or launched in AWS from the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/B075TKQCC2>`_.
+To get started, choose the platform appropriate to your use case and follow one of the installation and usage guides below.

 .. toctree::
 	:maxdepth: 2

 	docker.rst
 	ubuntu.rst
+	aws.rst